qtile/qtile/newdocs/manual/howto/widget.md

     hook.subscribe.setgroup(self._wincount)
 ```

-Read the :ref:`ref-hooks` page for details of which hooks are available and which arguments
+Read the [built-in hooks][built-in-hooks] page for details of which hooks are available and which arguments
 are passed to the callback function.

 ### Using dbus